Troma Entertainment: Work since 1995

 Kaufman's long-time editor Gabriel Friedman co-directed and wrote the screenplay to his follow-up film, Poultrygeist: Night of the Chicken Dead, a musical zom-com which made its official New York premiere on May 9, 2008 (although the film had previewed numerous times on single screens for over a year).
 The film opened to positive reviews from Entertainment Weekly and The New York Times and was released in 2006 in theaters and in 2008 on DVD.

 During the winter of 2010/2011, Troma produced a feature-length film Father's Day, which Kaufman calls "a response film to Mother's Day".
 The film was written and directed by the Canadian filmmaking team Astron-6, debuting October 21, 2011, at the Toronto After Dark Film Festival where it took home the top prize of BEST FILM, as well as five other awards.
 In 2012 Father's Day was featured on the cover of Rue Morgue magazine and won Best Feature Film, Best Director, Best Male Performance, and Best Special Effects at The Fantastic Planet/A Night of Horror International film festival.
 This is rare for a film that cost only ten thousand dollars to make.
 On October 31, 2012, Father's Day was refused classification in Australia, which makes it effectively illegal to sell or exhibit the film.
 A second censored version was eventually passed with an R18+ rating.

 In August 2012, Troma released over 100 of its back catalog films on YouTube, many for free, some for 48-hour paid viewing.
-However, their YouTube channel was terminated in 2020 and 2023 for not meeting community standards, but has since been reinstated.
+Its YouTube channel was terminated in 2020 and 2023 for not meeting community standards, but was later reinstated.